The British Virgin Islands (BVI) is one of the largest international financial jurisdictions, both in the Caribbean and around the world.

 Information Available in the Public Record

-General information on companies formed in the British Virgin Islands, such as a company's registration number, registered office, incorporation date, status and authorized capital, can be obtained from the BVI Registrar.
+General information on companies formed in the British Virgin Islands, such as a company's registration number, registered office, incorporation date, status, and authorized capital, can be obtained from the BVI Registrar of Companies.

 You may also find the following for a BVI BC in the public record:

-- Memorandum and Articles of Association: Similar to Articles of Incorporation you’d find for a U.S. company, a BVI Memorandum and Articles of Association contains more details on the governing of the company.
+- Memorandum of Association and Articles of Association: Similar to Articles of Incorporation you’d find for a U.S. company, a BVI Memorandum, and Articles of Association contains more details on the governing of the company.
 (This would normally be included in the corporate bylaws in the U.S.)

 - Certificate of Incorporation: A one-page certificate confirming that a company is duly registered.